-On September 5, 2017, Regional Council approved a new billing approach for the municipality’s Stormwater Right-of-Way Charge.
-Moving forward, all properties (both residential and commercial) that currently pay for stormwater services on their Halifax Water bill will be charged a flat rate of $39 per year on their water bill.
-The municipality’s Stormwater Right-of-Way Charge will no longer be included in the municipal property tax bills.
+In 2017, Halifax Regional Municipality changed its billing approach for the stormwater right-of-way charge.
+Since then, all properties (both residential and commercial) that pay for Halifax Water stormwater services are charged a flat annual rate on their water bill.
+The municipality’s stormwater right-of-way charge is no longer included on municipal property tax bills.

 Why do I get a bill for the Stormwater Right-of-Way Charge?